IsmailKefokeris/HourLoggerApplication/assignmentDocumentation.md

 In conclusion COM519 Assignment - Hour Logger Application has completed all the mandatory requirements (CRUD).
 The application has implemented a few industry standard components such as, not storing plain text passwords, avoiding client side validation (HTML) and instead have database and server side validation, using serverless infrastructure allowing for scalability.
 There are parts which I would need to work on implementing AJAX in more places around the application to make the website more dynamic and less static and clunky.
 Working a little more on the front end wouldnt hurt as it is plain and unappealing.

+My project files are messy and I wish I had a better way to organise them this may be a point to go research after the project.
 ### Issues Encountered

 __Issue 1:__ Updating Database Object, I ran into some issues when attempting to update the Tracker Database object using the findByIDandUpdate() function, still not exactly sure why it wasnt able to find my object through the ID but I got my updating function working by using findOneAndUpdate()